 - It works along with the Food industry, where the training is being provided to the professionals.
-To improve, harmonize, and co-ordinate food safety in-country.
+To improve, harmonize, and coordinate food safety in-country.
 It aims to educate the food industry and the general public to know about food handling, preparation, storing, and transportation.

 Plagiarism free content for Essay Writers

-The above essay was written could be referred to by biotechnology, law, and economics students.
+The above essay was written and could be referred to by biotechnology, law, and economics students.
 It can also help writers who are associated with healthcare.

-The law students who need quality research work to write proper laws and regulations about food needs expert guidance.
+The law students who need quality research work to write proper laws and regulations about food need expert guidance.
 They must consult a legal content writer and expert.
 We have nutritionists and food experts who can guide you with food policy and regulations.